 The following text is meant to guide you - a new user of the Pro SDK (and maybe also new to eye tracking and programming in Matlab/Octave) - to writing your first eye tracking study application!

-Prerequisites: Matlab and Pro SDK should be installed on your computer (see installation section on the Getting started page), and there should be an eye tracker connected, either via USB or network.
+Prerequisites: Matlab and/or Octave and Pro SDK should be installed on your computer (see installation section on the Getting started page), and there should be an eye tracker connected, either via USB or network.

-Before you can start using Pro SDK functions in your Matlab application, you need to make sure the Pro SDK is available in your environment.
-This can be done by running your code in the same folder where you extracted the Pro SDK package, or alternatively, and as better way, you should add the path of the folder containing the Pro SDK to Matlab's environment.
+Before you can start using Pro SDK functions in your Matlab or Octave application, you need to make sure the Pro SDK is available in your environment.
+This can be done by running your code in the same folder where you extracted the Pro SDK package, or alternatively, and as better way, you should add the path of the folder containing the Pro SDK to the Matlab or Octave environment.

 Now you're ready to start working with Tobii Pro eye tracking!

 EyeTrackingOperations class there's a function for searching for eye trackers: